MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 ## Example

-Company ABC uses Tenant ABC.
-Tenant ABC has users who want to use Teams to remotely collaborate with company vendors and contractors.
-Some of these vendors and contractors are in an existing tenant and others are not.
+Company ABC wants vendors to use Remote Assist to collaborate with experts in Tenant ABC.
+As shown in Figure 1.1, some of these vendors are in an existing tenant and others are not.
+Experts in Tenant ABC already have Teams licenses.
 Company ABC wants to give vendors and contractors Remote Assist licenses so they can use it for their daily service tasks.
-See Figure 1.1 below.

 **Figure 1.1**
 ![Diagram showing vendors not having any Remote Assist licenses.](media/SA_1.png)